rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

     * Pack agents / organisation of agents;
     * An independent supervisor agent with different interests.
 3. Started implementation of the example multi-agent environment.
-4. An online user interface to the example environment, so that people can see the environment in action and play with it without installing the required Python packages on their machine.
-The environment code is set up to run in the server side and communicates the UI updates to the browser.
-That program was also implemented by the author before the hackathon.
-This demo can be visited at https://www.gridworlds.net/firemaker/

 # Description of the multi-agent framework